luciusmagn/lambdas-and-logos/book.typ

 == Coding != Programming

-In our modern technological landscape, the terms "coding" and "programming" are often used interchangeably, as if they were perfect synonyms.
+In our modern technological landscape, the terms "coding" and "programming" are often used interchangeably, as if they are perfect synonyms.
 Maybe to some they are, but not to me.
 I view it as linguistic laziness of the highest degree.

 This linguistic laziness obscures an important distinction that lies